-1 – The Go For Broke – Ride to Beat Depression (GFB), training rides and other associated events are organised, administered and managed by Go For Broke Initiative.
+1 – The Go For Broke – Rides to Beat Depression (GFB), training rides and other associated events are organised, administered and managed by Go For Broke Initiative.
 For the purposes of this document, Go For Broke Initiative is referred to as the Event Organiser.

 3 – Riders must be over the age of 18 on the date of their registration in order to register.

-4 – A Rider under the age of 18 on their date of registration will not be able to participate in the ride unless they have written parent consent and written approval of the Event President.
+4 – A Rider under the age of 18 on their date of registration will not be able to participate in the ride unless they have written parental consent and written approval of the Event President.

 8 – The Rider must provide their contact details and the contact details (including a valid Australian telephone number) for an emergency contact (i.e., next of kin) so that the Event Organiser can contact that person if the Rider is involved in an emergency situation.